 It feels almost like I’m not ready for 2018.
 Usually planning, growing and optimizing is my favorite thing.
 I wonder if any of you feel this way too?
 And it seemed to me that the holiday season was especially busy this year and the launch of the Fair Fit Method during December really added to the bustle and excitement.

 Did you catch the latest Star Wars?
 I saw it with my family over Christmas, and Yoda tells Luke Skywalker “Failure is the best teacher.”
-Now, this catches me off guard a little.
+Now, this caught me off guard a little.
 Honestly, I don’t like to use failure in my vocabulary because I believe things are always in a state of process and when looking at projects, goals, and desires they manifest in periods of highs and lows.
 But to expand up the idea that Yoda is teaching in a lighter way, taking on something that is perceived as hard can also teach you so much about yourself.
 And garment construction is HARD.

 I agree with Yoda, failure is a good teacher.
 Though I what I’m addressing in this article are not necessarily failures- they are just areas where I need some refinement and some restriction.
 Restriction is a weird word, it brings up visions of being tied up or stuck, however I think of restriction as stating boundaries and drawing lines.
 “I’ll never work with that material again,” is a helpful restriction because it states a clear boundary that will help you choose better next time.